Fiscal Operations Manual

 Note: Employees are to relocate at their own expense.
 The maximum amount allowable for reimbursement must be included in the new employee offer letter.

-- After receiving the signed offer letter, the OSU Relocation/Moving Agreement must be signed and submitted to Business Affairs, Financial Accounting & Analysis (FA&A) prior to any expenses being incurred.
+- After receiving the signed offer letter, the OSU Relocation/Moving Agreement must be signed by the hiring unit and forwarded to the appropriate Business Center for processing.
+The Business Center must then submit the completed agreement form to Business Affairs, Financial Accounting & Analysis (FA&A) prior to any expenses being incurred.
 The Agreement can be found on OSCAR.

 - If expenses will be paid using gift, grant or contract funds, approval by Office of Post Award Administration [OPAA] must be obtained on the OSU Relocation/Moving Agreement.

-- If moving expenses include the services of a commercial moving company and total $5,000 or more, a copy of the approved OSU Relocation/Moving Agreement must be processed through the Business Center Purchasing Department for creation of a Purchase Order.
+- If moving expenses include the services of a commercial moving company and total $5,000 or more, a copy of the approved OSU Relocation/Moving Agreement must be submitted to the Business Center Purchasing Department for creation of a Purchase Order no more than 60 days prior to the employee start date.
 A list of contracted moving companies is maintained on the Procurement and Contract Services’ (PaCS) Buy Orange website.